ahmedDev20/ahmedDev20/README.md

 - 🌱 I’m currently learning Node js
 - 👯 I’m looking to collaborate on Javascript based projects
-- 📫 How to reach me: baladyahmed19@gmail.com / sarathkumaru17mss040@skasc.ac.in
+- 📫 How to reach me: baladyahmed19@gmail.com
-- ⚡ Fun fact: Almost any powered with electricity needs to be coded.
+- ⚡ Fun fact: Almost any powered with electricity can be coded.
 Can you imagine?!

 ![GitHub stats](https://github-readme-stats.vercel.app/api?username=ahmedDev20&show_icons=true)